LearnCard Developer Docs

 LearnCard URI

-The LearnCard URI is a URI that allows a Universal Wallet to resolve a credential.
+The LearnCard URI is a that allows a Universal Wallet to resolve a credential.
 It is freely extensible and any plugin can add to it in any way.
 However standard plugins will adhere to a format of lc:${method}:${location}.
 For example, the IDX plugin adds lc:ceramic:${streamID} URI support.

 ResolveCredential